cavalryjim/Using-Python-To-Access-Web-Data/README.md

 * **Exploring the HyperText Transport Protocol using socket**

-The code retrieves a document using the HTTP protocol using `socket` so as to examine the HTTP Response headers.
+The code retrieves a document using the HTTP protocol using `socket` so as to examine the HTTP Response headers as well as text.

 * **Extracting Data From JSON**